haodafan/softProjects/README.md

 ## So... how are you doing today?
 I'm doing well, thanks.
 Wait, since when did this turn into a weird conversation I'm having with myself?

-## I'm not sure.
-You're kinda weird.
-I'm not weird!
-You're weird!

-## At least I can admit it.
-Or at least my half of you?
-Wait, what am I even supposed to be
-I have no idea, I thought I was me?
-What???
-If I'm me and you're not me then who are you

-## I am me, you are you.
-But wait we're the same person!

-## Oh yeah.
-Uh huh.
-I think we milked this cow far enough.

-## Milked this cow far enough?
-What is this supposed to be, like a movie with too many sequels or something
-OKAY JEEZ THE MEME IS STALE GET OVER YOURSELF

-## Sorry.
 I should eat dinner.